-Great stone walls that fortify the historical centre.
-A parliament building modelled after the famous Louvre Museum in Paris.
-The sound of French chatter floating above the cobblestone streets, as church bells clang in the distance.
+Great stone walls fortify the historical centre, the parliament building is modelled after the famous Louvre Museum in Paris, and the sound of French chatter floats above the cobblestone streets as church bells clang in the distance.

 Perhaps it’s that allure that draws visitors in droves, who are charmed by the untouched centre (Vieux-Quebec), the speciality boutiques that line districts like Petit-Champlain, and the enchanting Chateau Frontenac which just so happens to be the most photographed hotel in the world.

-1) Hurtle down a toboggan slide
+Hurtle down a toboggan slide

-Easily one of the city’s most unique attractions, Quebec City boasts something you won’t find anywhere else: a toboggan slide right in the centre of town.
+Easily one of the most unique Quebec City attractions, Quebec City boasts something you won’t find anywhere else: a toboggan slide right in the centre of town.

-After buying a ticket, visitors pull an old school wooden sled up the ramp, then settle onto it in groups of up to four people.
+Visitors pull an old school wooden sled up the ramp, then settle onto it in groups of up to four people.
 When the operator releases the latch, the sled hurtles down the icy track, reaching speeds of up to 70 kilometres an hour.

-2) Check out an ice hotel
+Check out the Quebec City ice hotel

-The massive structure boasts 44 rooms, including suites featuring intricate ice carvings and cool neon lights that give the whole place a luxe vibe.
+The massive structure boasts dozens of rooms, including suites featuring intricate ice carvings and cool neon lights that give the whole place a luxe vibe.

 Staff conduct an orientation each night to fully explain what guests can expect and how to best ward off the chill, such as the proper way to secure the mummy sleeping bag so less skin is exposed, and why you don’t want to leave your glasses or iPhone on the ice block that doubles as a night stand.
+Click here to book

 No matter how long you plan on staying, don’t skip the ice bar which serves up delicious cocktails served in—what else—glasses fashioned out of ice.

 Celebrate the Quebec Winter Carnival

 The annual event features massive snow sculptures, family-friendly rides and activities, street parties and of course the world’s most famous seven-foot snowman, Bonhomme.

 Visitors can tour the palace (and hopefully get a meet and greet with the jolly fellow), then head into the fair grounds to hop on the ferris wheel, go dog sledding, enjoy a horse-drawn sleigh ride, make their own maple taffy, or even slide into a zorb to become a human bowling ball.

-4) Eat sweet maple taffy
+Eat sweet maple taffy

 Maple syrup is drizzled over a blanket of fresh snow, which begins to harden after about 30 seconds.
 That’s the perfect time to dip the edge of a popsicle stick onto the taffy and roll it up—creating a masterpiece that’s sure to satisfy even the most discerning sweet tooth.

-You can find maple taffy all around town, including at the Winter Carnival and at one of the many Maple Sugar Shacks that pop up in March and April when sap begins to flow from the trees.
+You can find maple taffy all around town, including at the Winter Carnival and at one of the many maple sugar shacks that pop up in March and April when sap begins to flow from the trees.

 Explore historic Vieux-Quebec

 Boasting nearly five kilometres of fortifications, Quebec City is the only walled city in North America north of Mexico, and has also been declared a UNESCO World Heritage Site.

 Extremely walkable, it’s easy to check out the different districts in and around the old town, including:

-Petit-Champlain– One of the most picturesque spots in the city, this area has narrow, winding cobblestone streets and is considered the oldest commercial street in North America.
+- Petit-Champlain– One of the most picturesque spots in the city, this area has narrow, winding cobblestone streets and is considered the oldest commercial street in North America.
 This is where you’ll find restaurants, cafes and stores selling local favourites like syrup, ice wine and cozy toques (that’s a hat, for you non-Canadians).
 Don’t feel like tackling the stairs to get back up to Dufferin Terrace?
 Hop on the funicular, which takes about 30 seconds to get to the top.

-Place Royale– A gorgeous little plaza, framed by historic buildings including the towering Notre-Dame des Victories cathedral.
+- Place Royale– A gorgeous little plaza, framed by historic buildings including the towering Notre-Dame des Victories cathedral.

-Grand Allée– A trendy street near the parliament building with great bars, restaurants and nightlife.
+- Grand Allée– A trendy street near the parliament building with great bars, restaurants and nightlife.
 Don’t miss Ciel! in Hôtel Le Concorde Québec, which rotates around offering panoramic views of the city.

-Rue Saint-Jean– An area frequented by locals, the street is lined with boutiques, cafes and restaurants.
+- Rue Saint-Jean– An area frequented by locals, the street is lined with boutiques, cafes and restaurants.
 It’s also home to quaint J.A.
 Moisan, which is the oldest grocery store on the continent.

-Rue Saint Joseph– On the outskirts of the city centre toward the harbour, this district boasts trendy shopping, including designer boutiques and department stores.
+- Rue Saint Joseph– On the outskirts of the city centre toward the harbour, this district boasts trendy shopping, including designer boutiques and department stores.
 As everyone knows, an afternoon spent ducking into shops is the perfect way to stay warm!

 Hit the slopes

 Relax at a Scandinavian spa

 Get active on the Plains of Abraham

 One of the best ways to enjoy winter is to get out and play in the snow, and you don’t have to head out to a ski resort to get in on the action.
 Just outside the city walls, the Plains of Abraham is a popular place to cross-country ski, skate or snowshoe, and boasts several kilometres of trails.

 Elm trees surround the historically significant area which is bordered by the gorgeous parliament building, and often hosts huge outdoor concerts.
 Don’t have equipment?
 No problem—rentals are available from a kiosk on site.
 There are also heated rest areas and a waxing room to get those skis in tip-top shape.

 Need a change of scenery?
 There are several other skating rinks around the city, including Place D’Youville and the Louise Basin inner harbour.

 Igloos are set up on the ice to keep away the cold, or you can simply cast your rod in the middle of Village Nordik.
 Lucky enough to catch a trout?
 Head over to the adjoining Le Marché du Vieux-Port, where you can get your fish prepared, along with a side of quinoa, wild rice, veggies or salad.
 Bon appetit!

-10) Channel your inner child at a tube park
+Channel your inner child at a tube park

 Reaching speeds of up to 80 km/h, riders speed down slopes like the so-called Himalaya while enjoying views of the surrounding Jacques-Cartier river valley, and the Tornado which features specially outfitted rafts that spin around as guests fly down the hill.

 YOU MIGHT ALSO ENJOY:

 SHARE THE PINSPIRATION!
-CLICK THE IMAGE BELOW TO PIN:
+CLICK THE IMAGES BELOW TO PIN: